(Updated on 15/08/2022)

 It’s not the last time Tolkien will give us a panoramic description from a height, but this is one of my favourites, as we see the forest, the Brandywine valley and the Downs, all in one glorious vista.

 Off our party goes and once Tom leaves (to the cheers of many readers I am sure), they go right back to being idiots.
 This time, they misjudge the distance they need to travel to reach safety beyond the Downs, get tired on the way and fall asleep.
-And there does not seem to be any magic to blame this time.
+And there does not seem to be any magic to blame this time: it was a “sleep they never meant to take“.
 They just get complacent, lazy and doze off, heedless of the danger that is still so near.
-It’s seems their time at Tom’s house has spoiled them a little, as they suddenly realise how screwed they are upon waking.
+It seems their time at Tom’s house has spoiled them a little, as they suddenly realise how screwed they are upon waking.
 The party has an overly optimistic approach to travelling, even though they are going through an extremely haunted and perilous area.
 I mean, they left their pack-ponies loose while they were all asleep.
-What the hell?
 Looks like its back to naivety and inexperience, the lessons of Black Riders and sentient Willow trees forgotten.

 Part of me does think this was all set-up for Aragorn, who we’re meeting very shortly.
 Tolkien is emphasising just how unprepared for this quest the hobbits are and he’s doing a bang-up job.
 They needed Tom to help them out in the forest and they’ll need Strider to get them to Rivendell.
 That’s the pay-off for this set-up, of getting the reader into position where taking Aragorn into the party, willingly, is seen as the logical choice.

 Frodo is caught and we reach a crucial point for the character, who alone among the four finds himself in a position of being able to possibly escape.
-He’s tempted to run off, maybe use the Ring to save himself.
+Just earlier he blundered ahead of he group without heed, showcasing again some of the weakness that we have already seen.
+He’s tempted to run off, maybe use the Ring to save himself: “He wondered if he put on the Ring, whether the Barrow-wight would miss him, and he might find some way out.
+He thought of himself running free over the grass, grieving for Merry, and Sam, and Pippin, but free and alive himself.
+Gandalf would admit that there had been nothing else he could do“.
 I certainly wouldn’t consider such an action out of character at this point and it might be justified.
 And, of course, you can feel the Ring’s influence in his thinking as well, urging him to take the selfish path, as well as probably being the reason that he doesn’t fall as hard under the spell as the other three.
 Save himself, he’s the important one, he can’t let the Ring be lost here, and so on, that road to hell paved with such good intentions.

 We have more tone/song connections here as the horror is emphasised by the wight’s rhyme, a horrific little ditty.
 Peter Jackson liked it so much that he couldn’t just discard it with the rest of this chapter, transplanting it to Gollum in The Two Towers: